SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 .. x*  Bogus * paired with the one in the listing, to fix VIM syntax highlighting.

-An ``available`` attribute specifying a Swift version availability can't additionally specify a declaration's platform availability.
+An ``available`` attribute
+that specifies availability using a Swift version number can't additionally specify a declaration's platform availability.
 Instead, use separate ``available`` attributes to specify a Swift version availability and one or more platform availabilities.